junie-stigdon/midnight-mermaid/README.md

 This theme is based off of theacodes [Witch Hazel](https://github.com/theacodes/witchhazel) with changes made to read JavaScript easier.
   - The workbench is darker.
-  - Added many TextMatw tokenColorCustomizations for readability.
+  - Added many TextMate tokenColorCustomizations for readability.

 ---